Kycilak/vcbblueprint/README.md

-# Visual Circuit Board (VCB) Python Library
+# Virtual Circuit Board (VCB) Python Library

 ## Description

-This Python library provides a way to read Visual Circuit Board (VCB) blueprint strings and convert them into a convenient data structure.
+This Python library provides a way to read Virtual Circuit Board (VCB) blueprint strings and convert them into a convenient data structure.

 ## Installation